Col-E/recaf-site/src/dev/arch/cdi.md

 ## How do I know which scope to use when making new services?

 Services that are effectively singletons will be `@ApplicationScoped`.

-Services that depend on the current content of a workspace will be `@WorkspaceScoped`.

-* In some cases, you may want to design a service as `@ApplicationScoped` and just pass in the `Workspace` as a method parameter.
-For instance, implementing a search.
-It needs `Workspace` access for sure, but the behavior is constant so it makes more sense to implement it this way as an `@ApplicationScoped` type.
-* A strong case for `@WorkspaceScoped` are services that directly correlate with the contents of a `Workspace`.
-For instance, the inheritance graph service.
-The data it models will only ever be relevant to an active workspace.
-Having to pass in a `Workspace` every time would make implementing caching difficult.

 Components acting only as views and wrappers to other components can mirror their dependencies' scope, or use `@Dependent` since its not the view that really matters, but the data backing it.